 What other resources are available to help me while I wait?

-The Counseling Center also has an extensive self-help library, complete with text and workbooks on a variety of concerns or issues.
+The University Counseling Center also has an extensive self-help library, complete with texts and workbooks on a variety of concerns and issues.
 You are free to borrow any of the books, at your request, throughout a school semester.
 To borrow one, simply provide your contact information to our front desk staff.

 For academic difficulties related to your distress, there are many resources on campus such as the University Writing Center, Center for Students with Disabilities, the Dean of Students Office and the Student Association Office that may address your concerns.

 What happens if I have an emergency?

 Counselors reserve time every day to see any student in crisis who needs immediate attention.
 Call 607-777-2772 and explain that you need to be seen that day.
 To help students who are experiencing a crisis or emergency, we provide emergency appointments from 1–4 p.m.
 Monday through Friday.
 However, we can work to arrange for urgent counseling times at other points in the day, if needed.
 These are brief, evaluative sessions where we provide you with options for treatment and any other available actions that are relevant to your immediate needs.
 After this emergency appointment, we will discuss follow-up options.

 At night or on the weekend, you may also contact the 24-hour Crisis Service Line at Binghamton General Hospital Psychiatric Crisis Center at 607-762-2302.
 At any time there is a life-threatening emergency, call 911.